DeepSmeag/commonMLalgorithms/README.md

 # commonMLalgorithms

-### This repository is meant to be an exercise for me (to better understand these algorithms and be able to implement them freely); and a tutorial to a beginner looking to learn some starting ML algorithms, understand the philosophy behind them and maybe get a general sense of how we think about data
+### This repository is meant to be an exercise for me (to better understand these algorithms and be able to implement them freely); and a tutorial to a beginner looking to learn some starting ML algorithms, understand the philosophy behind them and maybe get a general sense of how we think about data and solving problems

 ## Have a look at it and see if anything is of help